Mexxy-lab/CICD-project-javaapp/README.md

 - Install needed plug-ins like build pipeline, pipeline build etc
 - Create the pipeline view job for the entire build jobs by clicking on the plus icon
 - Fill out the required sections and then run the pipeline.
+- You should see sample pipeline in below picture running.

 ![alt text](pictures/image-2.png)